dennisfInf/test_repo/README.md

 ## Important Notes
-We have 3 seperate projects (one for GigaDORAM, one for semi-honest and one for malicious), which made developing easier.
-This project now is the first step to merge all three projects, but is a prerelease version that is not fully tested.
-Currently, only semi-honest and malicious are merged and GigaDORAM will probabily be included too next week.
-Some more bug-testing needs to be done here.
-This code is very complex and required much work, so it will not be bug-free (hope that this is understandable).

 This code tries to use all threads of the underlying system.
 In doing so (since we are no pros) it sometimes does no progress, since some threads are occupied.
 Restarting the container helps then.
 This project version was (currently) only tested with n=3 t=1 and only locally (but should work with arbitrary parameters).